 - Unlike other vitamins, we don’t need to get vitamin D from only food.
 The main source of this vitamin is made with the help of sunlight by our own body.
 Our body can synthesize vitamin D through adequate sun exposure.

-Vitamin D maintains calcium and phosphorus levels in the blood and body; a human body instigates and absorbs calcium that helps in maintaining healthy bones.
+Vitamin D maintains calcium and phosphorus levels in the blood and body; the human body instigates and absorbs calcium that helps in maintaining healthy bones.
 A deficiency can soften the bones, which results in poor bone density and muscular weakness.

 Vitamin D enhances the overall cognitive function of any individual; It improves the memory and processing capacity if any person consumes high content of vitamin D.